-- 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating student to meet the State's student academic achievement standards as follows: - Teachers are trained to provide instruction-using curriculum aligned to State Content standards. - A Multi-Tiered System of Support (MTSS) is implemented school wide to meet the individual needs of students. - Teacher release time occurs for ongoing professional development.
-Teachers and staff also use this time to identify strategies to address the individual needs of students. - Provide a safe and positive school environment that promotes respect, responsibility and leadership. - Collect and analyze student assessment data to monitor student progress and informed instruction.
+- Curriculum and Instruction: Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating student to meet the State's student academic achievement standards as follows: - o Teachers are trained to provide instruction using curriculum aligned to State Content standards - A Multi-Tiered System of Support (MTSS) is implemented school wide to meet the individual needs of students - Teacher release time occurs for ongoing professional development; teachers and staff also use this time to identify strategies to address the individual needs of students - Provide a safe and positive school environment that promotes respect, responsibility and leadership - o Collect and analyze student assessment data to monitor student progress and informed instruction - Communication: Provide students/parents and family members with reasonable access to staff and frequent reports on school progress.
+Specifically, the school will: - Hold student/parent/family-teacher conferences (at least annually) during which this compact will be discussed as it relates to individual achievement - Complete report cards every semester - Ensure staff respond to email and phone messages within a timely manner - o Ensure appointments are available with any staff member working with the student - Engagement: Provide students/parents and family members with assistance in understanding the state's academic standards, assessments, and how to monitor and improve the student's achievement at school by: - Providing parents and family members opportunities to observe student appointments and workshops. - Providing parents and family members with materials and training to help them improve the academic achievement of their student - Including topics identified by parent /family request, as appropriate - Providing trainings and information in a format, and where practicable, a language that parents and family members can understand - Conducting other activities to encourage and support parents and family members in more fully participating at school - Educating staff members in the value of parent and family member contributions and how to work with them as equal partners by - Using CA Department of Education Family Engagement Framework and research-based training materials - Scheduling training/ coaching with Title I LEA Family Engagement Coordinator

-2. Communication:

-- Provide students/parents and family members with reasonable access to staff and frequent reports on school progress.
-Specifically, the school will: - Hold student/parent/family-teacher conferences (at least annually) during which this compact will be discussed as it relates to individual achievement - Complete report cards every semester - Respond to email and phone messages within a timely manner - Make appointments with teacher, when a request is made.

-3. Engagement:

-- Provide students/parents and family members with assistance in understanding the state's academic standards, assessments, and how to monitor and improve the achievement at school. - 1.
-Provide parents and family members opportunities to observe student appointments and workshops. - 2.
-Provide parents and family members with materials and training to help them improve the academic achievement of their student - a.
-Include, as appropriate, topics identified by parents/family members b.
-Provide trainings and information in a format, and where practicable, a language that parents and family members can understand

-- 3. Conduct other activities to encourage and support parents and family members in more fully participating at school. - Educate staff members in the value of parent and family member contributions and how to work with them as equal partners

-- 1. Use CA Department of Education Family Engagement Framework and research-based training materials - 2.
-Schedule training/coaching with Title I LEA Family Engagement Coordinator